Sette94/stream-buddy/README.md

 Stop the scrolling, use Stream Buddy, a Python application that searches The Movie Database to provide a suggested movie based on your preferences.

 ### Relationships, Constraints, and CRUD Actions
-[Include information about the relationships, constraints, and CRUD actions of your app here.]

-### User Stories

 ![Draw Io](app.png)